Mini Cooper Insurance Rates

 Rates are averaged for all Mini Cooper models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The items below are a condensed summary of the data that was touched on above.
+Below you'll find a quick rundown of the data touched on above.

-- Teen drivers have the highest car insurance prices, with the cost nearing $382 per month if full coverage is included
+- Youthful drivers are the costliest to insure, as much as $382 per month if full coverage is purchased

 Now that you are aware of how MINI Cooper rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.
 For example, the insurance cost of a 2015 MINI Cooper will be different than the price range of a 2008 MINI Cooper.